weijiej2964/sep11-freedom-project/entries/entry05.md

 ### Context

-Since last time me and my partner have created our prototype with the functions (addDoc, deleteDoc, updateDoc) we have create a prototype with our core function of creating and editing individual cards.
+Since last time me and my partner have created our prototype with the functions (addDoc, deleteDoc, updateDoc) we have created a prototype with our core function of creating and editing individual cards.

 We created the editing function by using updateDoc. updateDoc requires a reference to a specific doc through their id.
 When creating the cards I put the Id as one of the elements that can be shown so I can easily get the current document I have open.